cl0rex1/cl0rex1/README.md

 ## 📫 Contact

-- 💬 Discord: cl0rex1 (pls say if you from github)
+- 💬 Discord: cl0rex1 (tell me if you from github)
 - 📧 Email: gezonaq@gmail.com

 ---